 And guess what?
 As I walk through the door some twat on door duty wants a $10 cover charge to let me in!
 At gone 1 am!
 Having obviously had a couple of sherbets by that time of night, I am not quiet about complaining.
 I state that I’d been here for the past two nights and never had to pay to get in then.
 “What a cheek”, “what a rip-off”, I rant at him.
 I may even have swore but I refuse to pay and turn around to walk out.

 I may have been just a little bit noisy because the commotion did not go unheard however.
-I’m followed outside by some guy who asks where I’m from – the old accent thing comes into play again as I tell him – and on the sidewalk he says he heard the ‘conversation’ and he’ll get me in.
+I’m followed outside by some guy who asks where I’m from.
+I think the old accent thing comes into play again as I tell him.
+Out on the sidewalk he says he heard the ‘conversation’ and he’ll get me in.
 So we both go back in, him in the lead, and he just tells the doorman to let me in!
 I’ve no idea who he was, but thank you.

-The Blonde and her colleagues turn out to be good company.
-There’s loads of them and they’ve spread out all around the club, which means the place is really packed out now.
+Her colleagues at the table soon join in our conversation.
+They and the Blonde turn out to be very good company.
+There’s loads of them and they’ve spread out all around the club.
+This means the place is really packed out now.
 Many of these new people regularly drift over to talk to the Blonde.

 So I decide to take my leave and just slip away quietly.
 Nobody notices me departing.
 It’s been a long, varied, interesting – and excellent – day for my last full day on the road trip.
 Sadly, I’m going home tomorrow.
 I finally get to bed just before 3 am.
 Knackered.
 But joyful.

 * Down by the Riverside – traditional gospel song, writer unknown, recorded by many artists including Elvis